openstack/openstack-manuals/doc/admin-guide-cloud/source/keystone_caching_layer.rst

 `dogpile.cache <http://dogpilecache.readthedocs.org/en/latest/>`__
 library which allows flexible cache back ends.
-The majority of the caching configuration options are set in the ``[cache]`` section of the :file:`keystone.conf` file.
+The majority of the caching configuration options are set in the ``[cache]`` section of the ``keystone.conf`` file.
 However, each section that has the capability to be cached usually has a caching boolean value that toggles caching.

 So to enable only the token back end caching, set the values as follows: